 In this paper, we propose a new image fusion method accounting for inter-image variability between HIs and MIs which addresses the aforementioned challenges.
-First, to adequately represent the image-specific information as well as the joint prior information between the two HRIs, we propose a mixture distribution which accounts for the leptokurtic nature of the inter-image variations while, at the same time, represents complex image content by implicitly exploiting learning-based image priors.
+First, to adequately represent the image-specific information as well as the joint prior information between the two HRIs, we propose a mixture distribution that accounts for the leptokurtic nature of the inter-image variations while, at the same time, represents complex image content by implicitly exploiting learning-based image priors.
 An iteratively reweighted optimization strategy is then proposed, and the regularization by denoising (RED)~\cite{romano2017little} framework is employed to implicitly introduce prior information about the HRIs by means of denoising engines, one for each latent HRI.
-The denoisers are trained using an unsupervised strategy and adapted during the optimization process, which allows them to account for the content of each individual HRI.
+The denoisers are trained using {a zero-shot strategy~\cite{shocher2018zeroshot}} and adapted during the optimization process, which allows them to account for the content of each individual HRI.
 The proposed algorithm is called \emph{Deep hyperspectral and multispectral Image Fusion with Inter-image Variability} (DIFIV).
 Experiments on data with real inter-image variability demonstrate the superiority of DIFIV compared to other state-of-the-art methods.
-The contributions of the paper are summarized as follows. \begin{itemize} \item A general imaging model is formulated, where the inter-image variations of the HRIs are modeled by a hyper-Laplacian distribution to account for the joint image content, while the image content specific to the each HRI is learned by two distinct deep CNNs. \item To solve the non-convex, non-smooth HMIF optimization problem, a variable splitting strategy is combined with an iteratively reweighted scheme to tackle the difficulties introduced by both the hyper-Laplacian and deep priors, which are defined implicitly based on CNN denoisers under the RED framework. \item We propose a zero-shot unsupervised training strategy where the CNN denoisers are learned iteratively during the HMIF optimization process.
-More precisely, the CNNs are trained to recover the current HRI estimates from a noisy version thereof.
-This allows for adapting the priors to better represent each of the HRIs as the method converges.
-Furthermore, the architecture of CNNs is lightweight by considering separable convolutions and a low-rank representation of HIs to yield a small number of network parameters. \end{itemize}
+The contributions of the paper are summarized as follows. \begin{itemize} \item A general imaging model is formulated, where the inter-image variations of the HRIs are modeled by a hyper-Laplacian distribution to account for the joint image content, while the image content specific {to each HRI} is learned by two distinct deep CNNs. \item To solve the non-convex, non-smooth HMIF optimization problem, a variable splitting strategy is combined with an iteratively reweighted scheme to tackle the difficulties introduced by both the hyper-Laplacian and deep priors, which are defined implicitly based on CNN denoisers under the RED framework.